Find Affordable College Courses

 The excellent programs at Virginia Tech helped the school earn the #4 place on this year’s ranking of the best geological and earth sciences schools in Virginia.
 Located in the city of Blacksburg, Virginia Tech is a public college with a very large student population.

-The average tuition and fees for an in-state undergraduate at Virginia Tech are $14,174 a year.
+In-state tuition fees for undergraduate students at Virginia Tech are $14,174 per year.
 While working on their degree, geology majors at Virginia Tech accumulate an average of around $30,062 in student debt.

 #5